medic/cht-docs/content/en/apps/tutorials/sms-forms.md

 To define a form, edit the object corresponding to the `forms` key in `app_settings.json`.

-Add a household registration form by adding the form definition key and value(object) pair to the `forms` object as shown below.
+Add a household registration form by adding a key and object pair to the `forms` object as shown below.

 ```json
 "forms": {